SherG/perpetual-elm/exampleSite/content/blog/credit-risk-insurance.md

 By contrast, if you obtain factoring through Spearfish, your AR will be protected automatically by credit risk insurance held by our financial partner.
 They’ve leveraged their stellar credit to obtain this credit risk policy

 Factoring ensures that you obtain the cash flow and working capital needed for your business, and credit risk insurance protects you against your customers’ insolvency.
+Factoring that includes credit risk insurance is debt-free financing.

 <em>We invite you to book a <a href="https://calendly.com/spearfish/consultation?month=2020-06" target="blank">free phone consulation</a> with one of our staff to learn more.</em>